 Brand identity is the visual and emotional expression that gives visibility to your strategy.
 It is something that people see, feel, and recognize.

-What is included in a brand identity?
+What is included in a Brand Identity?

 Logos, colors, fonts, images, graphics, and all the visual elements that make your brand stand out.